wadholm/microblog/ansible/README.md

 ### Documentation

-Anisble has surprisingly good [documentation](https://docs.ansible.com/ansible/latest/), use it find new modules and how to use a module.
+Ansible has surprisingly good [documentation](https://docs.ansible.com/ansible/latest/), use it find new modules and how to use a module.

 They also have a [best practice](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html) that is good to read.